top of page

 FORMATIVE EXPERIENCES ABROAD

 After high school, I initially started to study economics at the University of Zurich, before spending two semesters at the University of Siena (Italy) and the University of Denver (USA).
 Standing at a crossroad in my life, I also completed the Camino de Santiago.
-It was during this period of exploration that I first encountered the world of religions, igniting his enduring fascination with practices of self-transformation.
+It was during this period of exploration that I first encountered the world of religions, igniting my enduring fascination with practices of self-transformation.
 Little did I know that I would return to business school almost two decades later...

 EARLY LIFE.jpeg